fmertil/Data_Science_Post/README.md

 The loan approval dataset is a collection of financial records and associated information used to determine the eligibility of individuals or organizations for obtaining loans from a lending institution. it contains serveral parameters such as cibil score, income, employment status, loan term, loan amount, assets value, and loan status.

+Many libraries have been used  such as matplotlib, seaborn, pandas, and scikit-learn for data visualization, data preprocessing, and model training.

 # Dataset Description